LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day4-MangoSandstorm-Part1.md

 # Day 4 - Mango Sandstorm
+While I am tracing back the history of Mango Sandstorm, formerly known as MERCURY, I have a few questions, and I hope that these questions and my curiosity will help someone with their security incident response.

 ## What is Mango Sandstorm ?
 Mango Sandstorm, formerly known as MERCURY, is ***an Iranian-based cyber activity group*** that specializes in sensitive data gathering through advanced cyber attacks, rather than financial gain.
 Their attack techniques include spear-phishing attacks, exploiting vulnerabilities, malware and social engineering.